-Federated Hermes refers to Federated Hermes Limited ("Federated Hermes").
-The main entities operating under Federated Hermes are: Hermes Investment Management Limited ("HIML"); Hermes Fund Managers Ireland Limited ("HFMIL"); Hermes Alternative Investment Management Limited ("HAIML"); Hermes Real Estate Investment Management Limited ("HARIML"); Hermes Equity Ownership Services Limited ("EOS"); Hermes Stewardship North America Inc. ("HSNA"); Hermes GPE LLY ("Hermes GPE LUSA"), and Hermes GPE LLY ("HGPE Singapore") and Federated Investors Australia Services Pty Ltd. ("FIAS").
+The following companies are either a subsidiary of or affiliated with Federated Hermes Limited, and all operate under the "Federated Hermes Limited" brand.
+Hermes Investment Management Limited ("HIML"); Hermes Fund Managers Ireland Limited ("HFMIL"); Hermes Alternative Investment Management Limited ("HAIML"); Hermes Real Estate Investment Management Limited ("INVL"), Hermes Equity Ownership Services Limited ("EOS"); Hermes Stewardship North America Inc. ("HSNA"); Hermes GPE LLP ("Hermes GPE"); Hermes GPE (USA) Inc. ("Hermes GPE USA"), and Hermes GPE (Singapore) Pte.
+Ltd. ("FIAS").
 HIML and HAIML are each authorised and regulated by the Financial Conduct Authority.
 HAIML and HIML carry out regulated activities associated with HREIML.
-HIML, Hermes GPE usA are each a registered investment adviser with the United States Securities and Exchange Commission ("SEC") and HAIML and HFMIL are each an exempt reporting adviser.
+HIML, Hermes GPE and Hermes GPE USA are each a registered investment adviser with the United States Securities and Exchange Commission ("SEC") and HAIML and HFMIL are each an exempt reporting adviser.
 HGPE Singapore is regulated by the Monetary Authority of Singapore.
 FIAS holds an Australian Financial Services Licence.
 HFMIL is authorised and regulated by the Central Bank of Ireland.
 HREIML, EOS and HSNA are unregulated and do not engage in regulated activity.
+For a full list of all affiliated companies please see the relevant Form ADV.
+Certain affiliates have cash solicitation arrangements under which they receive compensation for referring prospects for advisory services.
+Any statements of opinion constitute only current opinions which are subject to change and which we do not undertake to update.